CaptOrb/tweetAnalysis/README.md

 3c)
 ###Answers obtained by running the jar file and selecting option 4 in the menu
 - Coverage 95%
-- percentage of users who have stances: 95.3451693%
+- percentage of users who have anti vax stances: 58.892816%
-- percentage of users who don't have stances: 4.6548307%
+- percentage of users who have pro vax stances: 41.104653%

 4)
-- tbd
+- Our stance assignment alogorithm correctly assigns stances to 95% of users in the data set 100% of the time, in terms of labelling someone as "pro vax" with a positive number less than 1000, or "anti vax" with a negative number greater than -1000 (which was checked and confirmed in part 4a and 4b, where each of the users who were assigned a stance produced accurate results).
+The weight of the stance that each user recieved may not be completely accurate, as certain users who seemed to only retweet pro vax evangellists might only have a stance of 600 or 700, when they deserve to have a stance of 1000, and the same results appeared for anti vaxxers deserving of a stance of -1000 but were actually assigned a stance of around -800.

 4a & 4b)
 - see 100Users.txt

 4c)
-- Positive: 43/43 = 1
+- Positive Stances: 40/40 = 1 ( There are 41 pro vax users in total, @Lukedutchh was not assigned a stance, this user is retweeted by a few users but does not retweet any other users in the data set)
-- Negative 63/63 = 1
+- Negative Stances: 59/59 = 1

-4d) Based on the precision scores given above it doesn't appear that there isn't an apparent bias in our algorithm.
+4d) Based on the precision scores given above it doesn't appear that there is an apparent bias in our algorithm.